-- Eliminate the regional mental health levy caps that were established in SF 504 and allow for counties to levy what is necessary to meet their regional budgetary needs. - Remove the carry forward balance restrictions of 20% or 25% to provide counties/regions resources for new and existing programs without dramatic changes in property taxes. - If the above remedies are not advanced, an increase in the sales tax should be considered to fund MH/DS that must be constitutionally protected based on a distribution formula that is equitable for all counties in Iowa.
+3. If the above remedies are not advanced, an increase in the sales tax should be considered to fund MH/DS that must be constitutionally protected based on a distribution formula that is equitable for all counties in Iowa.

 Commercial and Industrial Property Tax Backfill